harbur/docker-sdlc/README.md

 **WARNING**: You'll loose your data after this command

 <pre>
-fig kill
+docker-compose kill
-fig rm
+docker-compose rm
 </pre>

 To launch more than one GitLab instances on the same host

 <pre>
-fig -p gitlab1 up -d
-fig -p gitlab2 up -d
-echo "GitLab 1 can be accessed at: $(docker port gitlab1_gitlab_1 80)" echo "GitLab 2 can be accessed at: $(docker port gitlab2_gitlab_1 80)"
+docker-compose -p gitlab1 up -d docker-compose -p gitlab2 up -d echo "GitLab 1 can be accessed at: $(docker port gitlab1_gitlab_1 80)" echo "GitLab 2 can be accessed at: $(docker port gitlab2_gitlab_1 80)"
 </pre>